Gender Pay Gap

 Review of Gender Pay Data

 We remain confident that no bias exists in AFI where men and women undertake the same role in the same part of the country.
-The fact that our data reports a gap, reflects the weighting of gender across different roles within our business and, specifically, that higher-paid roles, particularly site-based roles such as service engineers, plant operatives and HGV drivers, are within our industry traditionally dominated by male applicants.
+The fact that our data reports a gap, reflects the weighting of gender across different roles within our business.
+Specifically, higher-paid roles, particularly those that are site-based such as engineers, plant operators and HGV drivers, are traditionally dominated by male applicants within our industry.
+We recognise, however, that this is a challenge that both AFI and other businesses operating within the plant hire industry must continue to address.
+We welcome female applicants for all roles, and we will continue to work hard to make site-based operations more attractive to women, through structured apprenticeships, our inclusive recruitment and employment practices, and by elevating positive female role models across our business.

 Review of Bonus Pay Data